 Take a look at rally-car drivers or any other motorsport that has a co-pilot inside the cab together with the driver.

-Notice that their cars are completely stripped of any sound-insulating materials or unnecessary panels.
-Keeping the weight down and power high is key in these sports.
-So adding heavy dampening materials and extra exhaust mufflers is not really an option.
+Notice that their cars are completely stripped of sound-insulating materials or unnecessary panels.
+Keeping the weight down and power high is critical in these sports.
+So adding heavy dampening materials and extra exhaust mufflers is not an option.

-But the need to communicate properly is still there.
-So they have to find other solutions.
+But the need to communicate is still there, so they must find other solutions.

 The way to solve this problem is by using beefy headsets or intercoms in their helmets.
 These systems both dampen the noise and allow them to communicate with each other.

-A quality kit should make it possible to carry on a conversation with ease.
-As a bonus, you will be able to communicate with your riding buddies as well, using the built-in VHF radio.
+A quality kit should make it easy to carry on a conversation.
+As a bonus, you can communicate with your riding buddies using the built-in VHF radio.

-They are a bit expensive, but if you can afford them, it may be the best money you’ve spent on your bike.
+They are expensive, but if you can afford them, it may be the best money you’ve spent on your bike.

 10. Consider Going Hybrid or Electric

-If they continue to improve further, they may very well become viable alternatives to gas-powered bikes for those looking for a silent ride.
+If they continue to improve further, they may become viable alternatives to gas-powered bikes for those looking for a silent ride.

 11. Get Some Quiet Tires for On-Road Use

-If you ride a lot on paved or other hard surfaces, consider investing in a set of tires meant for on-road use.
+If you ride on paved or other hard surfaces, consider investing in tires for on-road use.
 The aggressive tire patterns you find on all-terrain or mud tires are great for snow, mud, dirt, and gravel but will make a lot of noise when riding on hard surfaces.

-Most major brands of UTV tires offer tires that are specially made to be used on-road.
-They are smoother, a bit stiffer, and more balanced than pure off-road tires.
-All of which makes them noticeably less noisy whenever riding in areas where big lugs cannot dig in.
+Most major brands of UTV tires offer specially designed on-road tires.
+These tires are smoother, slightly stiffer, and better balanced than pure off-road tires.
+As a result, they produce noticeably less noise when riding in areas where the large lugs of off-road tires cannot dig in.

 As a bonus, you’ll get better on-road mileage, better comfort, a shorter braking distance, and less tire wear.